babel/website/website/versioned_docs/version-7.1.0/preset-stage-2.md

 original_id: babel-preset-stage-2
 ---

-> As of Babel v7, all the stage presets have been deprecated
+> As of Babel v7, all the stage presets have been deprecated.
 > Check [the Babel 7 migration documentation](../v7-migration#stage-preset-deprecations-https-githubcom-babel-babel-issues-7770) for more information.

 The gist of Stage 2 is: